jcvignoli/lumiere-movies/README.md

 ### How to integrate Lumière with Polylang plugin?

 If [Polylang](https://wordpress.org/plugins/polylang/ "Polylang WordPress plugin") is installed, new features for taxonomy are added, such as a dropdown form for selecting the languages in taxonomy pages (such as https://yourblog.com/lumiere-director/stanley-kubrick/).
-Once you select which to data to turn into taxonomy, you must activate the very same taxonomy in Polylang Settings -> Custom post types and Taxonomies -> Custom taxonomies as your activated Lumière taxonomies.
+Just selected which to data to turn into taxonomy, it will work out of the box.

 ### Is Lumière!
 CSP compliant? (for developpers)